rohaizanr/rohaizanr/README.md

-# Just a Tools Guy from BM
+# Just a Tools Guy

 I'm currently focused on maintaining a free and open-source (MIT License) digital mosque ecosystem.